Blacka Di Danca: A Global Dance Movement

 In 2010, Blacka officially quit his job as a concierge at Columbia University.
 In November of the same year, he taught his first dancehall class at the Fashion Institute of Technology (FIT).
 Two years later, Blacka was regularly teaching classes, renting well-known studios such as the Ripley Grier Studio formerly known as DANY studio in midtown Manhattan.
 He began teaching classes at the Broadway Dance Center, and throughout New York City, featuring in publications such as The New York Times.

 In 2016, Blacka was officially signed to Red Bull as an athlete.
 Around this time he crossed over into the international music market as a dancer in Rihanna’s Work video.
 From there he continued choreographing and appearing in videos such as Janet Jackson ft.
 Daddy Yankee “Made For Now”, Shenseea ft.
 Tyga “Blessed”, Cardi B ft.
 El Alfa “Mi Mami”, Nicky Jam and J Balvin “X (Equis)” ASAP Rocky and Juicy J “Multiply,” XXXTentacion “Royalty” and more.
 He has also choreographed tours for Farruko and Luis Fonsi.

-Around this time, Blacka founded Danca Family, a global dance crew of professional choreographers.
-The name was inspired by Danca crew member Nelly Danca, a long-time friend of Blacka and a professional choreographer in the agency.

-In 2013, he began donating to the St. Martin des Porres Basic School in Gordon Town, St. Andrew, Jamaica.
-Blacka realized he wanted to create a sustainable environment for dancers to be able to make a living and learn their culture from a young age, in local environments, from other professional dancers.
-In 2016, He founded and runs Little Danca, a non-profit children’s performing arts organization, a direct result of the fruits of his labor and because of the recognizable work he has done in and around dancehall.
+In 2013, he founded Little Danca, a non-profit children’s performing arts organization, and began donating to the St. Martin des Porres Basic School in Gordon Town, St. Andrew, Jamaica.
+Blacka's mission is to provide youth in underprivileged communities worldwide with dance and performing arts activities, fortifying positive social roles, fostering holistic growth, character development, and early responsibilities.
 Since its launch, the Little Danca has supported approximately fifty kids per week across three schools and divisions of basic and secondary.
 Most recently, Blacka organized drives to benefit victims of the Texas Winter Storm 2021, which provided food and meals for those in need.
 He has also worked with PETA to distribute healthy meals for his causes and received an award from the organization for his Vegan food outreach.

 In 2019, Blacka received a certificate of recognition from New York Senator Kevin S. Parker for his leadership and dedication to teaching dance in the community and a certificate of merit for his achievements from the New York State Assembly.

-In May 2020, Blacka moved to California to expand Danca Agency and start Danca Mafia Records so he could help facilitate growth in New York’s burgeoning dance scene.
+In May 2020, Blacka moved to California to expand his business endeavors and facilitate the growth in New York’s burgeoning dance scene.
 In the midst of the COVID-19 pandemic, he realized he could fill a void in Los Angeles as creatives began leaving the city.
 This move also gave him an opportunity to be closer to Empire, his digital distribution agency.